UKHomeOffice/developer-induction/slides/04-Securing-applications/1010-markings.md

 ### Handling
 - Separate by marking
-- Official Sensitive is a myth
+- Official Sensitive isn't a thing

 note:
  - It's important to separate documents/code of differeing protective markings as rather than elevating to the highest common dominator.